felixAmark92/Chess-Game/README.md

 <h4>Requrements:</h4>
   <h5>
-Monogame <br/>
 .NET 6 SDK <br/>
-Stockfish <br/>
 </h5>

-For stockfish integration to work you first have to download stockfish at their website

-<a href="https://stockfishchess.org/download/">Download stockfish</a>

-Then enter the path to stockfish program in the stockfish project
+Stockfish is now integrated using REST API.
+All you have to do is build